SolaceHarmony/SolaceCore/docs/MASTER_CHECKLIST.md

 ### Code Quality
 - All public APIs have KDoc documentation
-- No usage of runBlocking in library code
+- No usage of runBlocking in library code except for justified cases (documented in component documentation)
 - All exceptions are properly documented with @Throws
 - Resource cleanup verified with leak detection
 - Thread safety verified for all shared state